 Cullen winced the moment the words left his mouth.
 Maker’s breath, what a way to begin.
 He’d certainly established that over the course of the past week.
 To hide that wince, he opened the lid of his mug and took a gulp of tea.
 It was hotter than he expected, and scalded his tongue going down.

-“Of course,” Kate said, gesturing wide with her tea tankard.
+“Please do,” Kate said, gesturing wide with her tea tankard.
 “I’ve cleared my morning schedule, so take all the time you like.”

 “You cleared your schedule for this?”
 Cullen wheezed, mouth still burnt from the tea.